Why Would a Creditor Serve a Winding Up Petition Against a Company if it Doesn’t own any Assets?

 You should never assume that because your company has no assets, it will not be subject to compulsory liquidation for the reasons outlined above.

 If you are in the position where HMRC or any other creditor is threatening to wind your company up, you need to take immediate action without delay.
 It may be that you can negotiate a Time to Pay Arrangement with HMRC or extended payment terms for other creditors.
 Alternatively, you may want to consider steps such a Creditors’ Voluntary Liquidation or a Company Voluntary Arrangement.

-If you would like to speak to someone for a no obligation discussion of your circumstances, please call us on 08000 746 757 or use the live chat in the bottom right hand side of the screen and we will be happy to help.
+If you would like to speak to someone for a no obligation discussion of your circumstances, please call us on 08000 746 757 or use the live chat on the bottom right-hand side of the screen and we will be happy to help.